Glenview, Illinois

 Glenview is a village in Cook County, Illinois, United States.
-It is located approximately 15 mi northwest of the Downtown Chicago.
+It is located approximately 15 mi northwest of Downtown Chicago.
 Per the 2020 census, the population was 48,705.
-The Village of Glenview is governed by New Trier and Northfield townships.
+The Village of Glenview is governed by New Trier, Niles, and Northfield townships.

 History

 The entire Northfield Township originally was known as the town of Northfield.
 There were different names for various areas within the community.
 The Post Office demanded that an official name be selected, whereupon a special meeting of the villagers was called.
 Various names were suggested such as Rugenville, Glenvarr, Glendale, Glengrove, Glen Hollow, Oak View, and Glenview.
 The name Glenview won the majority vote on May 7, 1895.
 The village was incorporated in 1899.
 Much of the Glenview area remained farmland but after World War II, developers such as Tom Sullivan began to give the township its current suburban appearance.

 The Park

 The Park is one of the oldest neighborhoods in the village, and was established as home to a religious society in 1894 by Hugh Burnham, the first village president and nephew of architect Daniel Burnham.
 This religious society is based on the writings of Emanuel Swedenborg a scientist and theologian who lived and wrote in the 1700s.
 In the late 1890s through the turn of the century, New Church members purchased 40 acres of land and built their houses in an oval surrounding a common park area where the church and school were built.
 Architect Swain Nelson, one of the designers of Lincoln Park, designed the neighborhood.